 Students need to have instructor permission to late add a class after the regular add period has ended.
 You will need to print the form from http://www.registrar.psu.edu/student_forms/dropadd_form.cfm and get the signature of the course instructor.
 An instructor is more likely to agree to a late add if the request is made soon after the regular add deadline since you will not have missed as much of the class.
 Keep in mind that if you have not been attending and have not been completing the course work, you will be still held responsible for all material taught and all assignments from the beginning of the semester.
 The later you enroll, the more difficult the course could be for you.

 How can I tell which semester classes for my major are offered?

-The best way to know when a course for the major will be offered is to talk with either Alisha Simon (ENVSE or EBF) or Amy Johnson (ENENG, PNG or MNGE majors).
+The best way to know when a course for the major will be offered is to talk with either Alisha Simon (ENVSE or EBF) or the Ryan Family Student Center (ENENG, PNG or MNGE majors).
 They can give you a sheet that lists when courses for the major are offered and their prerequisites.
 These sheets are also posted on a bulletin board outside of 115 Hosler.
 It is recommended that you do NOT use the information in LionPATH about which semester a course is typically offered because it is sometimes incorrect.

 How can I make sure the classes I scheduled will count for my major?

 It is recommended that you meet with your assigned adviser each semester before you schedule courses to make sure that your planned classes will keep you on track with your major.